ctkelley/MPResults/README.md

 # MPResults2019

+This repo supports my paper __Newton's Method in Mixed Precision__.

 ## What's in this repo?

+### The paper and a presentation.
+Sooner or later I will put up.

+1. A presentation on the results.
+2. Some kind of line to the paper itself.

-Herewith all the Julia codes for my paper __Newton's Method in Mixed Precision__.
-You get all kinds of things here.
+### The codes: you get all kinds of things here.

 1. The codes in /src
 2. The data I used to make the plots in /Data_From_Paper